KelvinFerreiras/Online-ML-Iris-Classifier/README.md

 ## Numerical Input Format

-Numerical values in decimal(float/double) format
+Numerical values in decimal(float/double) format (typically ranging from 0.1 to 8.0)
 - Ex:
 	- 3.5
 	- 3.0